 Female Helmeted Guineas are seasonable layers of cream-brown, pear-shaped eggs (usually 6 – 12 eggs per clutch), and they solely incubate.
 The males feed their mates during courtship and they also guard them during egg laying and incubation.
 Guinea keets are reared by both parents and they can fly weakly when they are 2 weeks old.
 Helmeted Guinea Fowl are also available in different color-varieties other than grey such as; white, lavender and purple.

-Silver Prairie Stock & Poultry Farm raises Pied Guinea Fowl exclusively.
+Silver Prairie Stock & Poultry Farm / Socrates Petting Zoo raises an assortment of Guinea Fowl.